miriamyi01/Hospital-Warehouse/README.md

-# Almácen para hospital
+# Hospital warehouse
-Proyecto para el control de almacen de un hospital
+Warehouse control project for a hospital